‘This Is Us’ Star Justin Hartley Buys $4.65M Stunning ‘Modern Farmhouse’

-The Los Angeles Times reported that the actor and Stause purchased the newly built home in Encino, California, which boasts almost 7,000 square feet of living space. and elegant interior and exterior living spaces.
+The Los Angeles Times reported that the actor and Stause purchased the newly built home in Encino, California, which boasts almost 7,000 square feet of living space.

-The private and gated community is home to the luxurious abode, which the Times reports boasts not only a temperature-controlled wine room but a luxurious kitchen area as well.
-Also included in the home are a high-tech media room, a dining room, a butler’s pantry, six bedrooms, and eight bathrooms reported SF Gate.
+The private, gated community is home to the luxurious abode, which The Times report boasts not only a temperature-controlled wine room but a luxurious kitchen area as well.
+Also included in the home are a high-tech media room, a dining room, a butler’s pantry, six bedrooms, and eight bathrooms, reported SF Gate.

-There’s also an office where Hartley can work on his scripts for upcoming movie projects and Season 4 of This Is Us and a home theater to unwind in with family and friends.
+There’s also an office where Hartley can work on his scripts for upcoming movie projects and Season 4 of This Is Us as well as a home theater to unwind in with family and friends.
 The Los Angeles Times showed readers the interior of the stunning home in a slideshow.

 Hartley’s star continues to rise.
-He is currently starring in the film Little, alongside Regina Hall and Issa Rae where he plays “hot teacher” Gary (Mr.) Marshall, an educator whom 13-year-old Jordan Sanders has a crush on.
+He is currently starring in the film Little alongside Regina Hall and Issa Rae where he plays “hot teacher” Gary Marshall, an educator whom 13-year-old Jordan Sanders has a crush on.
 Sanders is portrayed as an adult by Regina Hall and as a 13-year-old by Marsai Martin.

 This Is Us fans continue to root for the actor, who has cultivated quite a fan base throughout his many years in the entertainment business.
-Hartley worked on the soap operas Passions and The Young & The Restless as well as the television series’ Smallville and Mistresses to name a few of his acting credits.
+Hartley worked on soap operas Passions and The Young & The Restless as well as the television series Smallville and Mistresses to name a few of his acting credits.

 During Season 3 of This Is Us, viewers were taken on a journey into Kevin’s past as he not only embarked on a new relationship with Zoe (Melanie Liburd) but dove into the secrets of the past of his deceased father Jack by traveling to Vietnam to try and put the pieces together regarding his father’s time as a United States serviceman.